 You’ve tested your solutions to user needs and built up a clear picture of what it will take to build and operate your service.
-Now you will build an end-to-end prototype, test it in public and prepare to run it.
+Now you will build an end-to-end service, test it in public and prepare to go live.

 The objective of a beta

-The objective of this phase is to build a fully working prototype which you test with users.
-You’ll continuously improve on the prototype until it’s ready to go live, replacing or integrating with any existing services.
+The objective of this phase is to build a fully working service which you test with users.
+You’ll continuously improve on the service until it’s ready to go live, replacing or integrating with any existing services.

 This is achieved by providing the user stories in the backlog created in the alpha phase.
 This is the time to resolve any outstanding technical or process-related challenges, get the service accredited and plan to go live.

 You’ll also be resolving technical and process challenges, meeting for the first time many of the technical criteria outlined in the service standard.
 You should be rapidly releasing updates and improvements into the development environment, and measuring the impact of your changes to the key performance indicators (KPIs) established in your discovery and alpha phases.